WalinganduDate of birth

 Maureen was married at the Ngukurr church but her first husband died while she was still a young girl.
 As a widow she moved away from the community and lived by the river and went hunting.
 Maureen remembers troops training down by the river during World War 2.
 After a while she got married again and moved to Darwin because her husband was a tracker who worked for the police there.
 She worked as a cleaner and did ironing for the sergeant.
 Altogether she had 12 children.
 Five of them were born in Darwin.

 That policeman sent the family first to Maranboy and then to Pine Creek before they returned to Darwin where Faith, Maureen’s last daughter was born in 1971.
 Back in Darwin Maureen did 9 years of Bible training as well as raising her children.
 Maureen moved back to Ngukurr in the late 80’s and started painting after watching Willie Gudabi and his wife Moima paint.
-Maureen is now a senior member of Ngukurr Arts with many stories to tell and paint in her own distinctive style of painting.
+Maureen sadly passed away in 2013.